Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Overland Communications: How To Communicate When Overlanding or Off-Roading in Your 4Runner

 General Mobile Radio Service (GMRS) is similar to FRS, but with much better performance.
 GMRS operates in the same 462-467 MHz range; however, they can operate at much higher power output and have the capability to utilize repeater channels.
 Essentially, GMRS is a much more powerful FRS radio.
-GMRS radios can transmit up to 50 Watts whereas FRS can only have a power output of 2 Watts…this means GMRS radios will have a much better range.
-Here is the breakdown of what power output is allowable per each channel:
+GMRS radios can transmit up to 50 Watts, whereas FRS can only have a power output of 2 Watts… This means GMRS radios will have a much better range.
+Here is the breakdown of what power output is allowable per channel:

 462 MHz Main Channels (Channels 1 – 7)